 Every morning during breakfast, the girls at rehab would play the three TechN9ne videos available OnDemand.
 For the three days prior to my relapse, I got up every morning and listened to the music I’d once found obnoxious.
 My day did not feel normal without those videos.

 At rehab, this cereal and these suckers became daily staples.
 After I got home, I found myself still eating them.
-In rehab, we used for our cereal.
+In rehab, we used cups for our cereal.
+I continued this behavior.
 Despite the fact I was home and didn’t use to sit around with a lollipop in my mouth all day it felt weird without one.
 So I continued to suck on them all day long.

 My sister has never done drugs, and has never been to jail or rehab and didn’t have any idea what I was going through.
 While I attempted to get her to understand she dismissed the videos I played as noise and retreated back to doing her online life.
 It hurt and I felt confused and alone.